-Management is responsible for the preparation and fair presentation of these financial statements in accordance with the cash basis of accounting described in Note 1.
-This responsibility includes determining that the cash basis of accounting is acceptable for the circumstances.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with the cash basis of accounting described in Note 1; this includes determining that the cash basis of accounting is an acceptable basis for the preparation of the financial statements in the circumstances.
 Management is also responsible for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.